amankumarkeshu/Waller/README.md

 ## Plans

 ### If user doesn't has Unsplash token
- - [ ] Inform him
- - [ ] Use backup including NASA img, reddit img, etc
+ - [ ] Use backup img from scrape.

 ### When User has token

- - [x] Give him query keyword option
- - [x] if keyword, find img by that keyword and give him options
- - [x] else look for fallback keywords or fallback randomizer
- - [ ] Allow him for follow collections and Users and add them(Meh)
+ - [ ] Allow him for follow collections and Users.
- - [ ] To be continued...